 John Voigtmann is not your typical hotelier and as such infuses his projects with his passions of life: people, food, culture, creativity and fun.

-These touchstones of John make an incredible simple storyline for his hotels – he captures the essence of the building and locale with subtle ease – then applies his lifestyle alchemy of worldly style.
+These touchstones of John make an incredibly simple storyline for his hotels – he captures the essence of the building and locale with subtle ease – then applies his lifestyle alchemy of worldly style.

-Tuscany has adopted him and he fosters the dna of Tuscany within each hotel abode – just with added style and panache.
+Tuscany has adopted him and he fosters the DNA of Tuscany within each hotel abode – just with added style and panache.

 Standing among the Renaissance-aged buildings on the Corso Rossellino, La Bandita Townhouse is in the heart of ancient Pienza, close to the Palazzo Piccolomini and the Cattedrale dell 'Assunta.

 Step out onto the cobbled streets and soak up the atmosphere of Pienza in all of its glory, a working village where the townsfolk meet to chat, sing and occasionally dance in the main square.
 Here pecorino, wines, spices and local produce are sold, as well as it being home to a dozen or so bustling trattorias.